Ski Size Calculator

 4. Height Chart

-Some people still like the old “chin to head” trick for ski sizing.
-Ancient wisdom preaches that if you stand a ski next to you, the tip should be somewhere between your chin and the top of your head.
-Shorter in that range for easier handling, longer for more stability and speed.
+Some people still like the old “chin to nose/head” trick for ski sizing.
+Ancient wisdom preached that if you stand a ski next to you, the tip should be somewhere between your chin and the top of your head.
+Go shorter in that range for easier handling, longer for more stability and speed.

 I’m not a fan of using height alone.
 It ignores weight, terrain, ability and ski design, which matter a lot more.
 Use height as a quick sense check only.

 I strongly recommend against sizing your skis purely on height.
-However, if you still want it here’s the height-based ski size chart.
+However if you still want it, here’s my height-based ski size chart.

 Skier Height (ft/in)Ski Length (cm)